9. Nonresidential Title 24 Performance

-If the report shows “Building Does Not Comply” then your energy usage is too high.
+If the report shows “Building Does Not Comply” then your energy usage is too high and it does not meet code.

-Recently, the CEC has started to enforce the ACM requirement that Unmet Load Hours cannot exceed 150 in any given zone.
-Start by reviewing the NRCC-PRF-01 report, towards the end is Table R. Unmet Load Hours.
+The CEC enforces the ACM requirement that Unmet Load Hours cannot exceed 150 in any given zone.
+Start by reviewing the NRCC-PRF-01 report, towards the beginning is Table C9.
+Unmet Load Hours.
 You will see a listing of zones that have this issue.

 Unmet Load Hours that are reported basically indicate how many hours the Zone will be outside of the thermostat setpoint.
 You cannot adjust that setpoint, Title 24 restricts the input.
-There are a number of causes for this message, but the net result is the zone either has too little heating, too little cooling, or inadequate airflow to maintain comfort conditions in the space, as reported by the CBECC engine.
+There are a number of causes for this message, but the net result is the zone either has inadequate heating, inadequate cooling, or insufficient airflow to maintain comfort conditions in the space, as reported by the CBECC engine.
 The CEC also offers the following guidance:

 It may be that the HVAC system is undersized.
 That could include too little capacity on the heating side, the cooling side or possibly insufficient airflow.
 In some cases, you may not even have heating or cooling as part of the system.